-Swiss tourists flock to Southeast Asia, 20 years after tsunami
+Two decades after tsunami, Swiss tourists flock to Southeast Asia

 “After 2004, tourism in Thailand initially saw a marked downturn.
 In the 2005-2006 Christmas season, demand was significantly lower than in previous years,” Muriel Wolf Landau from the Swiss travel agency Hotelplan told the Keystone-ATS news agency.

-But in the following years, demand for holidays in Thailand rose again.
-As tourism was and is a mainstay of the Thai economy, the return of international guests was of great importance not only for the regions concerned, but for the country as a whole.
+In the following years, demand for holidays in Thailand rose again.
+With tourism a mainstay of the Thai economy, the return of international guests was of great importance not only for the regions concerned, but for the country as a whole.

 “Today, Thailand is one of the top five destinations for beach and city holidays during the festive season,” Wolf Landau said.
-When it comes to individual travellers, Thailand is in first place.
+When it comes to individual travellers, Thailand is even in first place.

 + Read more: follow a Swiss family from Basel to Bangkok

 Indonesia, which was also devastated by the biggest earthquake ever recorded in Asia, is not such a popular destination for Swiss travellers at Christmas.
-This is mainly due to the climate; on many islands, it’s the rainy season.
+This is mainly due to climate factors; on many Indonesian islands, it’s the rainy season.

 Southeast Asia is also currently experiencing strong demand from tour operators belonging to the TUI group.
-For the current winter season, Thailand reached a record level, with an increase of 15%, a spokesman told Keystone-ATS.
+For the current winter season, Thailand has reached record levels, with an increase of 15% on 2023, a spokesman told Keystone-ATS.
 In Indonesia, demand has remained at the 2023 level.

 Tourist regions better off